Thursday 4th June 2020

 The way our media, even written by left wingers, push through assumptions and cater to audience safety (read: institutionalised bias) helps make it a constant peddler of categorising people, and reinforcing the status quo.
 Heroes are more successful if they’re male White saviour memes, not dumpy frontline nurses.
-We get less annoyed or bored, more invested and sympathetic looking at beautiful faces doing the talking.
+We get less annoyed or bored, more invested and sympathetic looking at beautiful faces when it’s them doing the talking.
 We like our preconceptions not to be challenged but set ever further into stone.
 Iran has to look like how we imagine Iran to look, Black people have to speak ghetto regardless of their class, people outside our own circle of comfort must be different, and thus need to ring it true at all times -preferably on town crier levels of advertisement.

 Some people argue that in an individualistic society we should only be concerned about our own paths regardless of the rest, after laying the white picket fence around the yard in an age of capitalism.
 That the prejudice suffered by Black people in America is for them to sort out.
 Sure but then look at the same prejudice in differing angles, let’s randomly say the glass ceiling for women, a full half of the world, who score the same as men in IQ and actually get higher grades, but suffer -at the very best levels ever -still 18% difference in pay, for no good reason.
 The BBC, so-called champion for equality despite appointing 17 male White Director Generals in a row, was recently exposed when the female stars and presenters colluded to discover they were being paid significantly less than their male counterparts, despite pulling in higher viewerships or sharing the same job.

 Look at the bamboo ceiling (I myself endure); East Asians have the highest average grades, IQ scores and qualifications, which gift them into higher entry levels once in the job market.
 This has resulted in the highest average pay too, more so than any other strata, and the moniker of a ‘model minority’.
 So far, so rosy.